You Look Like You’re Coping but Inside Anxiety Is Constant

 And that pressure only adds to the anxiety.

-What therapy can actually help with
+How therapy can help with high functioning anxiety

 It’s about:

-Helping your mind feel quieter
+• Helping your mind feel quieter

-Letting your body settle
+• Letting your body settle

-Feeling less tense in everyday moments
+• Feeling less tense in everyday moments

-Making decisions without hours of second-guessing
+• Making decisions without hours of second-guessing

-Being kinder to yourself when things aren’t perfect
+• Being kinder to yourself when things aren’t perfect

 Over time, life starts to feel lighter.